Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Edge Cleaning Comparison

-There isn’t much with edge cleaning as the Dyson V7 and Outsize.
+There isn’t much difference between edge cleaning and the Dyson V7 and Outsize.
 Both were efficient at cleaning this area.

 First, the Outsize.